man-netcat/Javelin/README.md

 - h2-mod
 - ezboiii

-You'll need to provide the paths for your AlterWare and Plutonium clients.
+You'll need to provide the paths for each game you have installed individually.

 - For Plutonium, provide the path to the folder in %localappdata%. (it contains a bin and games folder)
 - For Alterware, provide a directory containing the alterware-launcher.exe